acmutd/engineering-info/readme.md

  - Design a proposal for a feasable project that supports one of the two pillars of _ACM_ Development.
 Proposal must include both information on the practical usage of the application as well as the technical requirements
  - Present an estimated timeline for completion of the project (maximum of one semester) MVP should be complete by the 10 week mark.
  - Work with any additional developers how would like to take an interest in coding for _ACM_
- - Demo project every two weeks to show completion of new features
+ - Demo project every two weeks to show completion of new features to the Director of Development and any other interested officers
  - Be responsible for all aspects for one individual project
  - Document project for future use
  - In addition to working on their personal projects all dev officers will be expected to help maintain existing _ACM_ codebases such as the general _ACM_ Website.